ongres/stackgres/stackgres-k8s/e2e/README.md

 Those environment variable affect the e2e test only if kind environment is used.

 * `KIND_NAME`: The name of the kind cluster.

+#### Running kind with podman

+Set `CONTAINER_ENGINE=podman` and the kind environment will select the podman provider of kind.
+Since kind executes the engine by name the value can not carry any argument, so `podman --remote` is rejected.
+On top of that:

+* `/dev/net/tun` must be present: kind creates its own bridge network and the network backend of podman needs that device to set it up.
+This is what an unprivileged container lacks.
+* A rootless podman requires the cgroups v2.
+* Kubernetes 1.20 and below use kind v0.15.0, that predates the support for podman, and is therefore rejected.

+Two things to know once it runs:

+* `kind delete cluster` does not remove the network it created, run `podman network rm kind` to get rid of it.
+* Calico may not work on a rootless node since it requires kernel modules and sysctls that may not be available.
+ Set `K8S_DISABLE_CALICO=true` if the pods stay pending.

+Paths passed through `KIND_CONTAINERD_CACHE_PATH`, `KIND_LOG_HOST_PATH` and `KIND_EXTRA_MOUNTS` are written directly by the user running the e2e test when the engine is podman, instead of by a container running as root, so they have to be writable by that user.

 ## Write a test